M1jdNo/davidhes.github.io/docs/team-eval/contributions.md

 ## David Heßburg

 Contributions
-: Responsible for Python programming and API integration.
-This involves creating requests to APIs, processing the responses, and incorporating the API data into the web application.
+: Responsible for Python programming, API integration, HTML and CSS.
+This involves creating requests to APIs, processing the responses, incorporating API data, and developing the frontend of the web application.